GabeScott/standard-works-vault/General Conference/1981 October - “Give with Wisdom That They May Receive with Dignity”.md

 The other day following a Sunday School class a teacher came up and wanted me to shake hands with a special child.
 As I held my hand out and greeted the boy, I became aware that perhaps the only meaningful thing this child could do was carry the teacher’s books to class.
 What did this empathetic teacher have the boy doing?
 Carrying the books.
 Thank God for leaders who know how to teach self-reliance on a level commensurate with the capabilities of those they lead.

 Robert Louis Stevenson used these words to remind us of this fact: “To be what we are, and to become what we are capable of becoming, is the only end of life.”
-(Bergen Evans, Dictionary of Quotations, New York: Crown Publishers, p.
+(Bergen Evans, *Dictionary of Quotations,* New York: Crown Publishers, p.
 393.)
-Our Savior said it this way, “As my Father hath sent me, even so I send you.”
-(John 20:21.)
+Our Savior said it this way, “As my Father hath sent me, even so I send you.” ([[John 20.21|John 20:21]].)
 Each one has something special to live for.
 Some can find their special niche by themselves, but many need added help.
 All of us are a part of this inspired welfare activity as we assist each other in fulfilling our purposes here on earth.

 Satan will do his best to deter us and let discouragement impede our progress.
 Through trying times we would do well to remember and repeat the famous words of Sir Winston Churchill, England’s Lion of Courage, during some of his country’s darkest days.
-With character and strength peculiar to himself, he said, “Never give in, never give in, never, never, never, never.”
-(Robert Rhodes James, ed., Winston S. Churchill: His Complete Speeches, 1897–1963, 8 vols., New York: Chelsea House Publishers, 1974, 6:6,499.)
+With character and strength peculiar to himself, he said, “Never give in, never give in, *never, never, never, never.*” (Robert Rhodes James, ed., *Winston S. Churchill: His Complete Speeches, 1897–1963,* 8 vols., New York: Chelsea House Publishers, 1974, 6:6,499.)
 This mighty statesman in his own way was echoing the words of another mighty leader, “If ye continue in my word, then are ye my disciples indeed;

-“And ye shall know the truth, and the truth shall make you free.”
-(John 8:31–32.)
+“And ye shall know the truth, and the truth shall make you free.” ([[John 8.31|John 8:31–32]][[John 8.32|]].)

 Paul Harvey, news analyst and author, said, “Someday I hope to enjoy enough of what the world calls success so that someone will ask me, ‘What’s the secret of it?’
 I shall say simply this: ‘I get up when I fall down.’”

 There are those who would have us believe that the present Welfare Services principles are outdated, overemphasized, and impossible under existing world conditions.
 To them we would declare it is easier for some skeptics to give up than to learn.
 It is no doubt easier to be a critic than a servant.
 In the uncertain days of the present and of the future, Welfare Services will remain a beacon for the world to see.
 Its very foundation continues to be built on the rock of helping people to help themselves.
 Properly implemented, most human needs can be met through this important program of the Church.

 Welfare services is God’s way.
 We must have this belief and trust if we are to properly involve ourselves.
 Besides materials, commodities, money, supplies, labor, and skills, there must be faith—faith to help, lead, and obey in God’s way.
-For guidance and strength may we refer to that great, oft-repeated scripture found in the Doctrine and Covenants, section 104, verses 14 and 16: “I, the Lord, stretched out the heavens, and built the earth, my very handiwork; and all things therein are mine.
+For guidance and strength may we refer to that great, oft-repeated scripture found in the [[D&C 104.14|Doctrine and Covenants, section 104, verses 14 and 16]][[D&C 104.16|]]: “I, the Lord, stretched out the heavens, and built the earth, my very handiwork; and all things therein are mine.

 “But it must needs be done in mine own way; and behold this is the way that I, the Lord, have decreed to provide for my saints, that the poor shall be exalted, in that the rich are made low.”